 Suspiria is packed with imagery that feels special, with each grisly murder getting under your skin.
 After watching it, you’ll be left an emotionally confused mess as the film does a superb job at scaring you senseless while also leaving you in awe at its strangely beautiful cinematography.

-Jordan Peel has established himself as one of the names to watch in modern horror, giving us some of the best-written stories of recent times, full of powerful social commentary.
-His passion for the genre is obvious, and his latest film, Us, is filled with everything horror fans latch onto and love.
+Jordan Peele has established himself as one of the names to watch in modern horror, giving us some of the best-written stories of recent times, full of powerful social commentary.
+His passion for the genre is obvious, and his film, Us, is filled with everything horror fans latch onto and love.

 You want bloody deaths?
 No problem.
 How about a creepy Twilight Zone-esque plot?
 Well, say no more.
 Following the story of a family who meets their murderous duplicates, viewers watch as the tight-knit unit confronts themselves and fight to survive.
 Us is about America, the darker side of human nature, mirror images, and takes the time to make us care about the characters before hitting us hard with violent action.